talkable/talkable-docs/source/integration/loyalty/integration_components.rst

 Loyalty Widget Notes
 --------------------

-Add Talkable container DIV element at the checkout exactly where the loyalty points redemption widget should render.
+Add Talkable Container DIV at the checkout exactly where the loyalty points redemption widget should rendered.

 |hr|